Dikendev/raspberry-awards-api/README.md

 ### 2. Studios

-GET /studios
+- GET /studios

-Description: Retrieve a list of all studios.
+  - Description: Retrieve a list of all studios.
-Response: Returns an array of studio objects.
+  - Response: Returns an array of studio objects.
-POST /studios
+- POST /studios

-Description: Create a new studio.
+  - Description: Create a new studio.
-Request Body: JSON object containing studio details (e.g., name).
+  - Request Body: JSON object containing studio details (e.g., name).
-Response: Returns the newly created studio object.
+  - Response: Returns the newly created studio object.
-GET /studios/
+- GET /studios/

-Description: Retrieve details of a specific studio by ID.
+  - Description: Retrieve details of a specific studio by ID.
-Response: Returns a studio object with the specified ID.
+  - Response: Returns a studio object with the specified ID.
-PATCH /studios/
+- PATCH /studios/

-Description: Update details of a specific studio by ID.
+  - Description: Update details of a specific studio by ID.
-Request Body: JSON object containing updated studio details.
+  - Request Body: JSON object containing updated studio details.
-Response: Returns the updated studio object.
+  - Response: Returns the updated studio object.
-DELETE /studios/
+- DELETE /studios/

-Description: Delete a specific studio by ID.
+  - Description: Delete a specific studio by ID.
-Response: Returns a confirmation message or error if the studio does not exist.
+  - Response: Returns a confirmation message or error if the studio does not exist.

 ### 3. Movies

-## GET /movies
+- GET /movies

-Description: Retrieve a list of all movies.
+  - Description: Retrieve a list of all movies.
-Response: Returns an array of movie objects.
+  - Response: Returns an array of movie objects.
-POST /movies
+- POST /movies

-Description: Create a new movie.
+  - Description: Create a new movie.
-Request Body: JSON object containing movie details (e.g., title, year, studioId, producerId).
+  - Request Body: JSON object containing movie details (e.g., title, year, studioId, producerId).
-Response: Returns the newly created movie object.
+  - Response: Returns the newly created movie object.
-GET /movies/
+- GET /movies/

-Description: Retrieve details of a specific movie by ID.
+  - Description: Retrieve details of a specific movie by ID.
-Response: Returns a movie object with the specified ID.
+  - Response: Returns a movie object with the specified ID.
-PATCH /movies/
+- PATCH /movies/

-Description: Update details of a specific movie by ID.
+  - Description: Update details of a specific movie by ID.
-Request Body: JSON object containing updated movie details.
+  - Request Body: JSON object containing updated movie details.
-Response: Returns the updated movie object.
+  - Response: Returns the updated movie object.
-DELETE /movies/
+- DELETE /movies/

-Description: Delete a specific movie by ID.
+  - Description: Delete a specific movie by ID.
-Response: Returns a confirmation message or error if the movie does not exist.
-4. Winners GET /winners
+  - Response: Returns a confirmation message or error if the movie does not exist.

-Description: Retrieve a list of all winners.
-Response: Returns an array of winner objects.
-POST /winners

-Description: Create a new winner.
-Request Body: JSON object containing winner details (e.g., name).
-Response: Returns the newly created winner object.
+### 3. Analytics

-GET /winners/
+- GET /analytics/largest-gap

-Description: Retrieve details of a specific winner by ID.
+  - Description: Retrieve the producer with the largest gap between wins.
-Response: Returns a winner object with the specified ID.
+  - Response: Returns an object containing the producer with the largest gap between wins.
-PATCH /winners/

-Description: Update details of a specific winner by ID.
-Request Body: JSON object containing updated winner details.
+- GET /analytics/fastest-wins

+  - Description: Retrieve the producer with the fastest consecutive wins.
-Response: Returns the updated winner object.
+  - Response: Returns an object containing the producer with the fastest consecutive wins.
-DELETE /winners/

-Description: Delete a specific winner by ID.
-Response: Returns a confirmation message or error if the winner does not exist.
+- GET /analytics/movie-counts
+  - Description: Retrieve the count of movies for each producer.
+  - Response: Returns an array of objects, each containing a producer and their respective movie count.

 ## Demonstration Images